-Upon the consummation of the Reverse Recapitalization, each Tottenham ordinary share issued and outstanding immediately prior to the effective time of the Reincorporation Merger was automatically cancelled and ceased to exist and (i) for each Tottenham ordinary share, the Company issued one validly issued share of the Company's Common Stock; (ii) each warrant to purchase one half of one Tottenham Ordinary Share was converted into a warrant to purchase one-half of one share of the Company's Common Stock; and (iii) each Tottenham right exchangeable into one-tenth (1/10) of one Tottenham ordinary share was converted into a right exchangeable for one-tenth (1/10) of one share of the Company's Common Stock; and (iii) each Tottenham right exchangeable into one-tenth (1/10) of one Tottenham ordinary shares of the Company's Common Stock; and (iii) each Tottenham right exchangeable into one-tenth (1/10) of one Tottenham ordinary share was converted into a right exchangeable for one-tenth (1/10) of one share of the Company's Common Stock.
+Upon the consummation of the Reverse Recapitalization, each Tottenham ordinary share issued and outstanding immediately prior to the effective time of the Reincorporation Merger was automatically cancelled and ceased to exist and (i) for each Tottenham ordinary share, the Company issued one validly issued share of the Company's Common Stock; (ii) each warrant to purchase one half of one Tottenham Ordinary Share was converted into a warrant to purchase one-half of one share of the Company's Common Stock; and (iii) each Tottenham right exchangeable into one-tenth (1/10) of one Tottenham ordinary share was converted into a right exchangeable for one-tenth (1/10) of one share of the Company's Common Stock.
 As a result of the Reverse Recapitalization, all outstanding shares of Tottenham ordinary shares of 2,303,495 held by the Initial Shareholders and Tottenham public shareholders were converted into the same number of the Company's Common Stock.
 In addition, pursuant to the Merger Agreement, the Initial Shareholders are entitled to receive up to 750,000 of the company common shares as earn-out shares upon the achievement of certain milestones described in below.
 The contingent earn-out with the Initial Shareholders is accounted for as a contingent liability and is included in the line item of "Contingent Earn-out" on the consolidated balance sheets.